 For most Americans, grocery shopping eats up a huge chunk of their monthly budget.
-And although now is not the time to travel, you can (and should) still earn any points, miles, or even cashback to put toward future travel.
+And even though travel is not top of mind for many, you can (and should) still be earning all points, miles, or even cashback you can to put toward future travel.

 We’ll break down the best cards to use at U.S. grocery stores.
 If you spend a lot on this category, one of the cards listed below should be at the top of your wallet – at least for now.